krzys9876/pyspark_explorer/README.md

     Instead, you can cache or save the parsed results and then send the same query.
     For example, val df = spark.read.schema(schema).csv(file).cache() and then df.filter($"_corrupt_record".isNotNull).count().

+You can find the log file in your home directory (_.pyspark-explorer_ subdirectory).